 When checking the cluster, we noticed an unusually high memory usage.
 We see that one node is fully utilized while the other shows little load.
 This often happens when a cluster with less than three nodes is upgraded at the nodes.
-Here we explain how it comes to it.
+Here we explain the reason for it.

-First, let’s see how many nodes are in the cluster and what is the current load of cpu/memory.
+First, we check how many nodes are in the cluster and the current load of CPU/memory.

 First the node is cordoned, so that no new pods are scheduled to this node.

-Then the node is drained, so it is completely empty and the pods that used to run on the native node are distributed to all other nodes of the cluster.
-With only two nodes, everything is placed on exactly the other node, then we will have a high loaded node.
+Then the node is drained so that it is made completely empty, and the pods that were previously running on the native node are distributed to all other nodes in the cluster.
+With only two nodes, everything is placed on exactly the other node and then we have a high load on this node.

-When the second node is back after the update, the pods will not be automatically distributed to both nodes.
+When the second node is back after the update, the pods are not automatically distributed to both nodes.
 This leads to the initially observed imbalance.

-- We recommend to use at least three nodes, because in that way loads could be better distributed during upgrades.
+- We recommend using at least three nodes, as this allows loads to be better distributed during upgrades.

-- Upgrade the nodes to the latest version and follow the final step in the guide: https://gecio.github.io/imke/clusterlifecycle/upgradingacluster/
+- Upgrade the nodes to the latest version and perform the final step in section Kubernetes Updates.